 GeneCards Summary for POLA1 Gene

 POLA1 (DNA Polymerase Alpha 1, Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with POLA1 include Van Esch-O'driscoll Syndrome and Pigmentary Disorder, Reticulate, With Systemic Manifestations and N Syndrome.
-Among its related pathways are E2F mediated regulation of DNA replication and Regulation of activated PAK-2p34 by proteasome mediated degradation.
-GO annotations related to this gene include nucleic acid binding and nucleotide binding.
+Diseases associated with POLA1 include Van Esch-O'driscoll Syndrome and Pigmentary Disorder, Reticulate, With Systemic Manifestations, X-Linked.
+Among its related pathways are Nucleotide Metabolism and E2F mediated regulation of DNA replication.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is REV3L.